 The Statement of Accounts contain some estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
-Estimates are made taking into account historical experience, current trends and other relevant factors.
-The assumptions and other sources of estimation uncertainty disclosed below relate to the estimates that require the authority's most difficult, subjective or complex judgements.
-As the number of variables and assumptions affecting the possible future resolution of the uncertainties increases, those judgements become more subjective and complex.
-As a result balances cannot be determined with complete certainty, actual results could be different from the assumptions and estimates made.
+Estimates are made considering historical experience, current trends, and other relevant factors.
+The assumptions and other sources of estimation uncertainty disclosed below relate to the estimates that require the authority's most difficult, subjective, or complex judgements.
+As the number of variables and assumptions affecting the probable future resolution of the uncertainties increases, those judgements become more subjective and complex.
+As a result, balances cannot be determined with complete certainty, actual results could be different from the assumptions and estimates made.

-The items in the Council's Balance Sheet at 31st March 2022 for which there is a risk of adjustment in the forthcoming financial year are provided below:
+The items in the Council's Balance Sheet on 31st March 2023 for which there is a risk of adjustment in the forthcoming financial year are provided below: